Aligning Multicultural Marketing to the Evolution of the American Consumer

 Zekeera Belton– Vice President of Client Services

 An incredible cultural transformation of the American consumer is now fully underway.
-Brand after brand sees the massive growth opportunity that 140 million multicultural consumers represent.
-These consumers–particularly prevalent among younger generations–are fueling more than 100% of U.S. population growth and are remaking the consumer landscape.
+Between 2013 and 2019, the U.S. multicultural population drove more than 100% of the country’s growth.
+The demographic landscape of the U.S. is transformed, as 140 million multicultural consumers now represent 42% of the U.S. population.
+Brand after brand sees the massive growth opportunity that these 140 million multicultural consumers represent.
+These consumers–particularly prevalent among younger generations–are remaking the consumer landscape and redefining the mainstream.

 Fill out the form below to watch the replay and hear how brand leaders responded.